TomaszRewak/CoroutineDispatcher/README.md

 dispatcher1.Start();
 ```

-You can even intentionally yield execution back to the dispatcher if you are worried that other tasks might get starved during a long running operation.
+You can even intentionally yield execution back to the dispatcher if you are worried that other tasks might get starved during an execution of a long running operation.

 ```csharp
 var dispatcher = new Dispatcher();